MIDL-Conference/midl-website-2021/pages/keynotes.md

 ## Prof. Bernhard Schölkopf ![Portrait of Bernhard Schoelkopf](/images/keynotes/schoelkopf.png){: width="180" }
 ### Max Planck Institute for Intelligent Systems

-#### Toward causal learning for high dimensional observations<br>Thursday, 8 July, 15:15 CEST
+#### Toward causal learning for high dimensional observations <span class="datetime">Thursday, 8 July, 15:15 CEST</span>

-**Abstract of Keynote:** In machine learning, we use data to automatically find dependences in the world, with the goal of predicting future observations.
+In machine learning, we use data to automatically find dependences in the world, with the goal of predicting future observations.
 Most machine learning methods build on statistics, but one can also try to go beyond this, assaying causal structures underlying statistical dependences.
 It turns out that causality can play a central role in addressing some of the hard open problems of machine learning, due to the fact that causal models are more robust to changes that occur in real world datasets.
 The talk will argue that causality has some shortcomings that are complementary to those of current machine learning, and the study of causal representation learning may help unify the advantages.
 It will also introduce some algorithms and applications in this field.

 ####